danyaberezun/replacewith/README.md

     set(value) = Unit

 fun aFunction() {
-    1.old(0) // Quick-fix me
+    1.old(0) // <- point of interest
 }
 ```
-Doesn't work now.
-But it should, and it corresponds to the specification.
+Currently, it doesn't work now but it should, and the expected behaviour corresponds to the proposed specification.

 ## $\bullet$ [KTIJ-6112 ReplaceWith quickfix is not suggested for property accessors](https://youtrack.jetbrains.com/issue/KTIJ-6112/ReplaceWith-quickfix-is-not-suggested-for-property-accessors)